dbbray99/GCD_Course_proj/test.md

  - results - stores the combined test results
  - namedAct - uses "activity" and "actlabel", creates activity name to activity number mapping

-### Methodology used for the creation of ?appropriate? data set variable names
+### Methodology used for the creation of appropriate data set variable names

 To create variable names that were somewhat more descriptive the following changes and assumptions were made. featureNames - used to hold the modified variable feature names derived by the following and applied to the ?results? data frame to replace the original column variable names;